d-gilles/01-Data_Ingestion_With_Docker/README.md

 **pgAdmin:** Container running pgAdmin for database management.</br>
 **Data Ingestion:** Python script for fetching and inserting data into the database.</br>
 **Docker-Compose:** Simplifies container orchestration and management.</br>
-**Docker Container** Build and run a docker container running a Python script to ingest a second table to the db.
+**Docker Container:** Build and run a docker container running a Python script to ingest a second table to the database.</br>

-## install requirements
+## Install Requirements
-To install all the required dependencies for this project run:</br>
+To install all the required dependencies for this project, run:</br>
 `pip install -r requirements.txt`</br>
-Other than that you need a Docker daemon running on your machine to be able to handle the docker stuff.
+Additionally, you need a Docker daemon running on your machine to handle the Docker-related tasks.

-## run a network in Docker
+## Create a Network in Docker
 ```bash
 docker network create pg-network
 ```

-## run local postgres server in network
+## Run Local PostgreSQL Server in Network
 ``` bash
 docker run -it \
   -e POSTGRES_USER="root" \